Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 model.setObjective(Model.MINIMIZE, sessionCountVar);
 ```
-The first new variable is needed to provide a storage to keep the maximum of sessionIndex i.e. the session count.
-So if we try to minimise the value of this session count then we can ensure we will have minimum number of sessions and in turn less breaks between the sessions.
+The first new variable is necessary to provide a storage to keep the maximum of sessionIndex i.e. the session count.
+So if we try to minimise the value of this `max(session index)` then we can ensure we will have minimum number of sessions and in turn less breaks between the sessions.

 Now just run the solver to get necessary output.